qunfengdong/MicroGMT/README.md

 &#160;1. [minimap2](https://github.com/lh3/minimap2)<br>
 &#160;2.
 [BCFtools](https://samtools.github.io/bcftools/)

-* If the inputs are fasta formatted assembled genomes/contigs, you will also need:<br>
+* If the inputs are fastq formatted raw reads, you will also need:<br>
 &#160;1.
 [GATK/3.8-1-0-Java-1.8.0](https://gatk.broadinstitute.org/hc/en-us)
 &#160;2. [picard/2.18.27-Java-1.8](https://broadinstitute.github.io/picard/)
 &#160;3.
 [BWA/0.7.17-intel-2018b](http://bio-bwa.sourceforge.net/)

 ## Usage
-* The main function of MicroGMT contains two steps: sequence_to_vcf.py, which aligns the input file to the reference genome and identify variants; and annotate_vcf.py, which annotates the variants and output summary tables.
+* The main function of MicroGMT contains two steps: sequence_to_vcf.py (step 1), which aligns the input file(s) to the reference genome and identify variants; and annotate_vcf.py (step 2), which annotates the variants and output summary tables.
+Note: annotate_vcf.py (step 2) can take in the step 1 outputs from multiple runs, as long as they are in one input folder.
+So you can first process all samples by step 1, and then run them all together by step 2.
 * MicroGMT also provide additional utility scripts:<br>
 &#160;1. combine_summary_tables.py: combine summary tables from different MicroGMT runs.<br>
 &#160;2. remove_from_summary_tables.py: remove unwanted strains/IDs from the summary table.<br>